Federer beats Nadal to win 18th grand slam

 The match between the titans lived up to the justifiable hype.

-He wept when losing to Nadal in the 2009 Australian Open final in five sets; this time there were tears of joy from Federer.
+Federer wept when losing to Nadal in the 2009 Australian Open final in five sets.

 Never in his "wildest dreams" did the Swiss even expect to make the final, especially since he was handed a tough draw.
 So what must the 35-year-old — the second oldest man behind Ken Rosewall to win a major in the Open Era — have been thinking when bagging his record-extending 18th major and first since Wimbledon in 2012?

 Federer had to do it the hard way, too, rallying from 3-1 down in the fifth.
-He rarely takes medical timeouts but did so entering the fifth set against Wawrinka in the semifinals and at the same stage versus Nadal.
+He rarely takes medical timeouts but did so entering the fifth set against Stan Wawrinka in the semifinals and at the same stage versus Nadal.
 It appeared to be for the same issue, an upper leg complaint.

 Yet he consistently threatened on the Nadal serve and finally broke through for 3-3.